 All of the following documents are required for Russian tax residents:

-Copy of the first page of the Shareholder's passport (the two pages with the photo) certified by the Registrar if the Shareholder presents this document to the Registrar in person, or certified by a notary if this document is presented to the Registrar by mail.
+Copy of the first page of the Shareholder's passport (the two pages with the photo) certified by the Registrar if the Shareholder presents this document to the Registrar in person, or certified by a notary if this document is presented to the Registrar by regular mail.

 Documentary evidence (original document) the Shareholder's Russian tax residency in 2021, issued to the Shareholder by the tax authority using the template given in Annex 2 to Russian Tax Service Order No. MMV-7-17/837@ dated November 7, 2017.